-Having understood the difference between the both, now the question arises as – which one to choose?
+Having understood the difference between them both, now the question arises – which one to choose?

-However, pen test is very costly (around $4,000 to $20,000) and a time consuming one as well compared to vulnerability scan.
-The reason being it brings very accurate and thorough results and it eliminates false positive vulnerabilities.
+However, a pen test is very costly (around $4,000 to $20,000) and a time-consuming one as well compared to a vulnerability scan.
+The reason is it brings very accurate and thorough results and it eliminates false positive vulnerabilities.

-Meanwhile, vulnerability scan is very quick and far cheaper (nearly $100 per IP, per year, depending on the vendor) than pen test.
-As an organization, you can go for vulnerability scan on a monthly, quarterly or even weekly basis.
-And, opt for pen test annually.
+Meanwhile, a vulnerability scan is very quick and far cheaper (nearly $100 per IP, per year, depending on the vendor) than a pen test.
+As an organization, you can go for a vulnerability scan on a monthly, quarterly, or even weekly basis.
+And, opt for a pen test annually.

 Most Popular Tools

 Some of the commonly used tools for Vulnerability Scanning include:

 - OpenVAS, etc.